python/typing/docs/spec/concepts.rst

 We can say that a type ``A`` is "assignable to" a type ``B`` if ``A`` is a consistent subtype of ``B``.

+In the remainder of this specification, we will usually prefer the term **assignable to** over "consistent subtype of".
+The two are synonyms, but "assignable to" is shorter, and may communicate a clearer intuition to many readers.

 References
 ----------